 Great Wolf Lodge

-Located in the Pocono Mountains, Great Wolf Lodge offers 80,000-square-feet of space to splish and splash, and it wrapping up a $12 million upgrade to its facilities and hotel rooms.
+Located in the Pocono Mountains, Great Wolf Lodge offers 80,000-square-feet of space to splish and splash, and it’s wrapping up a $12 million upgrade to its facilities and hotel rooms.
+(We recently stayed in a new-and-improved room—it had a modern, woodsy-chic vibe, and ours, a suite on the top floor, had a sky-high ceiling making it feel extra roomy.
+Comfy beds, a small balcony, and a separate area for a couch and TV upped the cozy factor.)
 Younger kids will enjoy the indoor mini-pool with spray-and-play features as well as well as a tree house to play in.
 Older kids gravitate towards The Big Foot Pass, where they “walk” from one end of the pool to another by hanging on to a rope and a signature water slide using a large raft called “River Canyon Run.”
 Great Wolf is also home to twin, three-story slides that provide an escape route out of the wet Fort Mackenzie tree house, tons of slide drops, and a one-of-kind water slide/roller coaster dubbed the “Hydro Plunge.”
-There’s also two hot whirlpools and “Slideboarding”, in which you use thumb controls to hit LED targets and get a score after your final plunge.
+There’s also two hot whirlpools (one just for adults) and “Slideboarding”, in which you use thumb controls to hit LED targets and get a score after your final plunge.

 Great Wolf Lodge